ouspg/CompSec-return-templates/Lab4Template/README.md

 # Answer template for Lab 4: Shellcoding

 Make a step-by-step report from what you did.
 (What, why and how?)
 You can use screenshots, code snippets and anything, what Markdown enables you to use.

-Answer at least for the questions presented in each section.
+Answer at least for the questions presented here in each section.
 They should be same than in actual instructions, but bit more precise.

 You can add source files to [src](src) folder and screenshots to [img](img) folder.
 Source files can be shown alternatively just as code snippets.